Get ready to celebrate! Mid-Week Focus this week features World Teachers’ Day – 2013!

-Do a little research or, depending on grade level, assign each student to investigate playtime in a selected nation.
+- Do a little research or, depending on grade level, assign each student to investigate sports and playtime activities in a selected nation.

-Post a world globe at the center of the board, like you see in my blog pic above; place the students’ work to form a ring around the globe.
+- Post a world globe at the center of the board and place the students’ work to form a ring around the globe.